ShafHaider007/Temperature_Converter/README.md

 # Temperature_Converter
-A simple Html, CSS and JS based programming which can be used for temperature conversion.
+A simple HTML, CSS and JS-based program can be used for temperature conversion.